-Industrial Hygiene (IH) has been recognized as a profession since the 1940s.
-Since then, it has become mandatory that almost every employer in North America and most of the Western world is required to implement an Industrial Hygiene and Safety, Occupational Health, or Hazard Communication program.
-However, as the role is often cast under the Environmental, Health and Safety (EHS) umbrella, what an IH practitioner does can be overlooked.
+Since its inception in the 1940s, Industrial Hygiene has become mandatory.
+All North American - and the majority of Western - employers must implement an Industrial Hygiene and Safety, Occupational Health, or Hazard Communication program.
+However, as the Industrial Hygienist's role falls under the EHS umbrella, their unique responsibilities are overlooked.
 So, what makes an Industrial Hygienist an Industrial Hygienist?

 What is Industrial Hygiene?

-Industrial Hygienists are practitioners that specialize in engineering, chemistry, physics, or a related biological or physical science.
-They are employed by organizations usually in mid- to very high-risk industries with the goal of keeping workers – and the community – healthy and safe.
+Industrial Hygienists are practitioners specialising in engineering, chemistry, physics, or a related biological or physical science.
+They are employed by mid- to very high-risk industries to keep workers – and the community – healthy and safe.
 (Side note: Industrial Hygiene is interchangeable with Occupational Hygiene.
 In the States, it is the former.
 In Europe and the UK, it is the latter.)

-As described by OSHA, Industrial Hygiene (IH) is the “anticipation, recognition, evaluation, communication, and control” of hazards in the workplace that may affect not only workers, but also civilians:
+According to OSHA, Industrial Hygiene (IH) is the “anticipation, recognition, evaluation, communication, and control” of workplace hazards affecting workers and civilians:

 “That science and art devoted to the anticipation, recognition, evaluation, and control of those environmental factors or stresses arising in or from the workplace, which may cause sickness, impaired health and well-being, or significant discomfort among workers or among the citizens of the community.” – OSHA

-Here is a short but helpful video from the American Board of Industrial Hygiene (ABIH) explaining what an Industrial Hygienist does.
+Here is the American Board of Industrial Hygiene (ABIH) explaining the Industrial Hygienist role.

 Hazard categories and examples

-The most common categories that hazards are grouped into by Industrial Hygiene practitioners are biological, chemical, and physical, but they also might be classed as ergonomic or psychosocial.
-Hazards are identified whilst performing a quantitative or qualitative risk assessment.
+Hazards are grouped into biological, chemical, or physical.
+They may be classed as ergonomic or psychosocial.
+Hazards are identified by quantitative or qualitative risk assessment.

 |Physical Hazards||Noise, Light, Temperature, Radiation, etc.|